 - Courses that attract students from a variety of departments and disciplines; and

 - Courses that feature digital humanities methods that can be applied to a variety of humanities disciplines.

 - Team-taught courses, led by two or more instructors with unique expertise

 - General introductions to the Digital Humanities

 - Scripting and coding for humanities studies

 - Digital Editing and Publishing (Markup languages, XML, TEI)

-- Visual representation of humanities data (mapping, quantitative and qualitative analysis, speculative representations)
+- Visual representation of humanities data (data scraping, mapping, quantitative and qualitative analysis, speculative representations)